jsuarezruiz/xamarin-forms-goodlooking-UI/README.md

 *Work in progress*.
 Contributions are always welcome!

+*Would you like to see a [list](https://gist.github.com/davidortinau/5c9129e2bfaabafcb58df07325cb4a90) of published applications made with Xamarin.Forms?*.
+Thank you [David Ortinau](https://twitter.com/davidortinau) for the list!

 ## [BikeSharing](https://github.com/Microsoft/BikeSharing360_MobileApps)

 BikeSharing360 is a fictitious example of a smart bike sharing system with 10,000 bikes distributed in 650 stations located throughout New York City and Seattle.
 Their vision is to provide a modern and personalized experience to riders and to run their business with intelligence.
 Was a demo in the Connect(); 2016.